 How Safe is Iceland?
 (Our take)

 With stuff to do for everyone from Game of Thrones fans to super keen hikers – and even the Northern Lights to marvel at – there’s just about a zillion reasons you would want to go to Iceland.
 It’s awesome!
+Wherever you stay in Iceland it’s awesome!

-And thankfully, Iceland is really safe.
+And thankfully, backpacking Iceland is really safe.

 It’s one of the safest if not the safest country in the world.
-Crime is pretty much a nothing here, especially for tourists.
+Crime is pretty much nothing here, especially for tourists.

 Getting into difficulties when you’re in the great outdoors can be more dangerous than you think.
 The weather can change quickly.
 And because of that driving in Iceland can be hazardous.